jeremy-w/ayadn/README.md

 Windows users: first install Ruby with [http://rubyinstaller.org](http://rubyinstaller.org), it will automatically install Rubygems.

-The hasn't been tested on Linux yet, but it should work.
+The app hasn't been tested on Linux yet, but it should work.

 ### Step 1